And-Anillo/prueba_de_base_de_datos/README.md

 1.  **Set up the Database:**
     - Connect to your MySQL server.
     - Create a new database for the project.
-The original Spanish README suggests the name `gestion_de_base_datos`.
+The original Spanish README suggests the name `prueba_de_base_datos`.
       ```sql
       CREATE DATABASE gestion_de_base_datos;
       ```